Previous Post: Planning A Visit To Tanzania To Climb Kilimanjaro

 Moshi has a population of 200,000 and is located to the south of Kilimanjaro.
 It is the town more closely connected to trekking/climbing agencies and if a climb to the top of Kilimanjaro is your focus, chances are your agency will use Moshi as the starting point with a night in a Moshi hotel before the trek and a night on your return from the mountain.

 That is what my Kilimanjaro package included.
 I did add an additional day before our trek started and an extra one after our descent to give my body some extra recuperation time.
-The hotel was the Parkview Inn – located towards the bottom right-hand side of the map above.
+The hotel was the Parkview Inn – located in the bottom right-hand quadrant of the map above.
 It would be considered a downtown Moshi location.
 Not far from the Parkview is another three-star hotel, the Bristol Cottages.
 [Click on the hotel names to access their Trip Advisor reviews.
 Both score in the 4/5 range.]

 Both are very close to a Moshi landmark, the Clock Tower pictured below.